-Nothing complicates a divorce—or any family law proceeding—like a bankruptcy filing.
+Nothing complicates a divorce or family law proceeding like a bankruptcy filing.
 The bankruptcy can be filed by the obligor or the obligee.
 Regardless of who files, it adds a complex wrinkle into the proceedings.
 If you don’t know what you are doing, you could violate the bankruptcy rules and the Family Code.
 Bankruptcy rules can be unforgiving; any violation of it could cost you tens of thousands of dollars in sanctions.
 The Family Code can cost you anything from sanctions to orders that may be subject to elimination through a bankruptcy proceeding.
 How you protect yourself from the latter needs to happen long before your spouse thinks about getting rid of their debt through a bankruptcy action.

 What About Alimony, Child Support, or Other Payments?

 As a general rule, and this is where you need the help of experts, orders in the “nature of support” are not dischargeable.
 This includes any money you, your ex-spouse, or your children require to survive: